 If part of the land is leased, then there will be an annual rent to pay.
 It can be beneficial to tie this rent into the revenue from the scheme, so that the landlord also has an incentive for the turbines to be operating.
-Schemes which lease all the land should aim to pay around 5% of annual revenue as rent.
+Schemes which lease all the land should aim to pay no more than 5% of annual revenue as rent, although it is not unusual for land agents to start negotiations at a significantly higher figure.